 45-minute Circular Cruise – departing at 2 pm and 3 pm.

 *Bikes can be carried at a small surcharge, subject to availability.
 Click here to book tickets.
 If you plan to travel from Stronachlachar to Trossachs Pier, you must pre-book your ticket to be sure of travel.

 Yes, there is on Steamship Sir Walter Scott, but not on the other boats.

 Can I charter a cruise boat?

 For small groups, we have Osprey available for charters.
 The other bigger boats can also be chartered, subject to availability.
 Contact our booking office if you have any questions or want more information.

 Can dogs be taken on board the boats?

 Cost £2 per dog, subject to availability.
 Note only Access Dogs are allowed into the front cabin of Steamship Sir Walter Scott.

 Are there cruises that will allow me to spend time at Stronachlachar?

 Check our cruise options for sailings that stop at Stronachlachar.
-Purchase a Freedom Pass to return on a later boat to enjoy some time enjoying the loch side, including some pleasant walks, Pier Café at Stronachlachar is currently closed.
-Also, available for the reverse journey from Stronachlachar to Trossachs Pier.
+Purchase a Freedom Pass to return on a later boat to enjoy the lochside, including some pleasant walks and the Pier Café.
+Also, it is available for the reverse journey from Stronachlachar to Trossachs Pier.